epfl-cs358/2025fa-SLAMaleykoum/README.md

 ## Credits

+#### Project Team

 SLAMaleykoum was develeped as part of the [**Making Intelligent Things** (CS-358)](https://edu.epfl.ch/coursebook/en/making-intelligent-things-a-CS-358-A) course at **EPFL** (École Polytechnique Fédérale de Lausanne).
 Building on the foundation laid by the [**TurboSLAM**](https://github.com/epfl-cs358/2025sp-turboslam) team who designed the original electrical circuit, encoder mount, and ultrasonic sensor case.

+#### Use of AI Tools in Development

+This project was developed with the assistance of AI-powered development tools, in accordance with EPFL's academic integrity guidelines.

+**AI Tools Used:**
+- **Claude (Anthropic)** & **Gemini Pro (Google)**: Code debugging, algorithm optimization, and technical documentation

+**Scope of AI Assistance:**

+**AI Assisted With:**
+- Optimizing Bayesian grid updates and A* search
+- Code review and identifying edge cases
+- Structuring documentation and improving technical writing
+- Troubleshooting hardware integration issues (encoder noise, IMU drift, ESC limitations)

+**AI Did NOT:**
+- Define project goals or system architecture
+- Make engineering decisions or trade-off evaluations
+- Perform hardware assembly, wiring, or physical testing
+- Collect experimental data or validate performance in real-world conditions

+**Validation:** All AI-generated code was manually reviewed, tested on actual hardware, and adapted to meet project-specific constraints.

+**Team Contribution:** Core system design, algorithmic implementation, hardware integration, and experimental validation were performed by the project team.
+AI tools accelerated development but **did not** replace the hands-on engineering work, domain expertise, and hundreds of hours of testing and debugging required to build a working autonomous robot.

 #### Key Technologies & Libraries